Elsewhere on Ulster

 Status: C

 This module is designed to introduce students to public health and the various theories and models that have been proposed to explain individual and population health behaviours.
 Students will also learn about the various theories that have been proposed to explain individual and population health behaviours and the different approaches that can be used to promote health and prevent ill-health.
 In doing so, students will learn the role of the paramedic in supporting and enabling people at all stages of life, and communities, to make informed choices with regards to their own health.
-This will incorporate analysis of the factors that influence the wider determinants of health at local, national and global levels.
-The student will also develop the skills and resources to enable them to promote healthier lifestyles of individuals which will be encountered daily.
+This will incorporate analysis of the factors that influence the wider determinants of health at local, national, and global levels.
+The student will also develop the skills and resources to enable them to promote healthier lifestyles of people which will be encountered daily.

 Year: 1